BenGriffiths/pdo-mysqli-pagination/README.md

 # PDO and MySQLi Pagination Class

+PDO MySQLi Pagination class is a pagination class that will work with either PDO, or MySQLi.
+There outputted pagination is served in an Unordered List, and the options are extensive.

+## Options

 All you need to do is include the file, set the options, and then you can work with the data as is.
 Here's the different options that are available:

 ```php
 /*